To enjoy the full Mail & Guardian online experience: please upgrade your browser

 But it was directed at almost 6 000 more: the technicians and engineers, truck drivers and builders who, almost three years after the plant suffered a triple meltdown, remain on the frontline of the world's most dangerous industrial clean-up.

 Yet, as the scale of the challenge has become clearer with every new accident and radiation leak, those working inside the plant are suffering from plummeting morale, health problems and anxiety about the future, according to insiders.

 Even now, at the start of a decommissioning operation that is expected to last for 40 years, the plant faces a shortage of workers qualified to manage the dangerous work.

 The hazards faced by the nearly 900 employees of Tokyo Electric Power [Tepco] and about 5 000 workers hired by a network of contractors and subcontractors were underlined this month when six men were doused with contaminated water at a desalination facility.

 The men, who were wearing protective clothing, suffered no ill-health effects in the incident, according to Tepco, but their brush with danger was a sign that the clean-up is entering its most precarious stage since the meltdown in March 2011.

 Commenting on the leak, the head of Japan's nuclear regulator, Shunichi Tanaka, told reporters: "Mistakes are often linked to morale.
-People usually don't make silly, careless mistakes when they're motivated and working in a positive environment.
-The lack of it, I think, may be related to the recent problems."

 The radiation spill was the latest in a string of serious water and radiation leaks, which have raised fears over the workers' state of mind – and Tepco's ability to continue the clean-up alone.